Web Design Tools, Services & Free Resources To Help You Get Online

 To connect to your hosting account, your live web server, you’ll need what’s called an FTP application, sometimes called an FTP client.
 FTP stands for File Transfer Protocol.
-There are lots of great FTP applications available, and most of them are free.
+I go into much more detail about FTP right here.
+Now, there are lots of great FTP applications available, and most of them are free.
 So you’ll probably want to try one or two out first before choosing one to stick with.

 Having some kind of graphics editor on hand makes building websites a whole lot easier.
 Even some software that’ll letcha do simple stuff like rotating, cropping, and minor colour correction would be a huge help, but you may want a little more horsepower than that for your web design ventures.

-- Template Monster: Browse through Template Monster’s impressive collection of WordPress and Zen Cart themes.
+- Template Monster Browse through Template Monster’s impressive collection of WordPress themes.

-- Theme Forest: WordPress and Zen Cart themes, and themes for other web design platforms.
+- Theme Forest WordPress themes, and themes for other web design platforms.

 Stock Graphics, icons, fonts, photos, music & Scripts